bkleinen/bkleinen.github.io/classes/ss2020/info2/index.md

 ## Tutorial

 There will be a tutorial held by Lotte Unckell.
-The Tutorial will be in conjunction with the Labs this term.
+The Tutorial will be on Thursdays, 16.30 - 18.00.

 ## Grades & Exam